 General Fund.
 The General Fund is the chief operating fund of Georgia Public Broadcasting.
 It consists of two components: the general fund of The Foundation for Public Broadcasting in Georgia, Inc., and the budget fund for GPB.
-Although legally separate, the Foundation is in substance a part of the Commission's operations.
-Funds raised by the Foundation are devoted entirely to the benefit of the Commission.
-The budget fund for GPB is the fund responsible for all activities of the Commission not otherwise accounted for in the Foundation or by the specific funds described in the following paragraph.
-At June 30, 2011, the General Fund has \$20,159.41 in non-spendable fund balance, \$451,056.72 in assigned fund balance for encumbrances and \$10,620,350.39 in unassigned fund balance as described in the Notes to the Financial Statements.
+Although legally separate, the Foundation is, in substance, a part of the Commission's operations.
+Funds raised by the Foundation are almost entirely devoted to the benefit of the Commission.
+The budget fund for GPB is the fund responsible for all activities of the Commission.
+At June 30, 2012, the General Fund has \$17,080.85 in non-spendable fund balance, \$215,202.12 in assigned fund balance for encumbrances and \$8,465,843.96 in unassigned fund balance as described in the Notes to the Financial Statements.